 Benefits of using a 3D printing service

-- Cost reduction: although some online 3D print platforms charge a lot for their services, it’s still faster cheaper than investing in a 3D printer and all the costs that go along with it (energy, maintenance, management, materials, etc.).
+Although some online 3D print platforms charge a lot for their services, it’s still faster cheaper than investing in a 3D printer and all the costs that go along with it (energy, maintenance, management, materials, etc.).
 That said, if you need to 3D print many parts all throughout the year, you might want to produce them in-house with your own additive manufacturing system.

-- Simplicity: 3D printing is still a complex technology, especially for beginners.
+3D printing is still a complex technology, especially for beginners.
 By using an on-demand 3D printing service, you can skip the steep learning curve and reap the benefits without the hassle.

-- Quality: the people that operate the platforms’ 3D printers are experts, so you can rest assured that your parts will be delivered close to perfection.
+The people that operate the platforms’ 3D printers are experts, so you can rest assured that your parts will be delivered close to perfection.
 You don’t have to worry about print failures, layer adhesion, warping, and other issues which can be a real headache.

 There are so many advantages linked to externalizing 3D prints, it would be too long to list them all.
 The main takeaway is that– in most cases– it’s quicker, easier, and cheaper.